 Therefore, unlicensed nurses can get arrested even if they do not physically carry out any medical procedures.
 Merely offering to act as a nurse or presenting oneself as a nurse is enough to invite criminal prosecution in Nevada.1 Henderson criminal defense attorney Michael Becker gives an example:

 Example: Bonnie just received her Registered Nurse degree from Nevada State College's School of Nursing with highest honors.
 She is awaiting results for her NCLEX nursing exam, though she is positive she aced it.
 Since she needs money, she applies for a nursing job right away and lies about already having her license.
 If caught, Bonnie could be prosecuted for nursing without a license.
 It is irrelevant that she never saw a patient, or that she was a model student who probably passed the test.
 Her action of lying about being licensed qualifies as the unauthorized practice of nursing in Nevada.
+She could also face discipline by the Nevada Nursing Board, such as temporary or permanent disqualification for a license.

 In sum, a person can still get convicted of unauthorized nursing in Nevada even if he/she has an RN degree, is licensed as a nurse in another state, or was previously licensed in Nevada...an active, Nevada-issued license is required to practice nursing lawfully in the state.